tonethar/IGME-430-Spring-2021/core-skills/5-first-node-web-server.md

   - using GitBash/Powershell/Terminal, make **first-web-server** your *cwd*
   - type `git init`
   - type `git status`
-  - create `.gitignore` file and add "node_modules" to it (technically not needed this time)
+  - create a `.gitignore` file and add "node_modules" to it (technically not needed this time)
   - `git add .`
   - `git commit -m "message"`